GoblueAZ77/spelljs/README.md

 spelljs
 =======

-This repository contains small (less then 400 lines) and simple JavaScript lexical scanner.
+This repository contains small (about 400 lines) and simple JavaScript lexical scanner.

 The file colorize.html demonstrates how to use the scanner to create JavaScript